gemesa/gemesa/README.md

 ## Hey!

-My name is András Gémes, I am a professional embedded SW engineer at [HighTec](https://hightec-rt.com/en/) with a passion for binary analysis, reverse engineering and malware analysis.
+My name is András Gémes, I am a professional Rust SW engineer at [HighTec](https://hightec-rt.com/en/) with a passion for binary analysis, reverse engineering and malware analysis.
 You can find more information about me at [shadowshell.io](https://shadowshell.io).

 ## Contributions

-Current focus: reverse engineering with [Ghidra](https://github.com/NationalSecurityAgency/ghidra) and vulnerability research with [Joern](https://github.com/joernio/joern).
+Current focus: reverse engineering with [Ghidra](https://github.com/NationalSecurityAgency/ghidra).

 | Category | Projects |
 |----------|----------|